P-p-H-d/mlib/README.md

 Return the oplist of the list defined by calling LIST\_DEF & LIST\_DUAL\_PUSH\_DEF with name & oplist.
-If there is no given oplist, the default oplist for standard C type is used.
+If there is no given oplist, the basic oplist for basic C types is used.

 #### LIST\_INIT\_VALUE()